 The overall goals of the project lie in enhancing performance, improving coach education, and advancing sports science using a range of both hardware and software technologies to achieve this.
 In so doing, we will build on the extensive experience that exists both within and outside the consortium in the application of sensor systems to human and animal monitoring, and we will seek to advance that knowledge both in terms of outcomes that are specific to sports and in terms of computer science fundamentals.

-The current wireless trend raises issues that call for thorough investigation and improved designs in channel access control mechanisms.
+The current wireless trend raises issues that call for thorough investigation and improved designs in channel access and contention mechanisms.
 Our interests lie in scalability and efficiency as well as low-power and reliable QoS for challenging scenarios.
-We are interested in the design, modelling and implementation of wireless schemes capable of coping with large and dense networks and rapid topology changes while striving for low-complexity.
+We are interested in the design, modelling and implementation of wireless schemes capable of coping with large and dense networks, and rapid topology changes while striving for low-complexity.

-In July 2010, the MCBC project has been awarded a grant by Microsoft Research as part of the Microsoft Research Software Radio Academic Program 2010.
-The grant, in the form of SDR hardware equipment, will allow the implementation of fully-featured MCBC prototypes and further research into Multi-Carrier Bursting techniques.
+The MCBC project has been awarded by Microsoft Research as part of the competition Microsoft Research Software Radio Academic Program 2010.
+The grant, in the form of SDR hardware equipment, will allow the implementation of fully-featured MCBC prototypes and advance research into multi-carrier techniques.

 The aim of the Nigori project is to develop a pratical, application neutral, peer-reviewed mechanism for storing sensitive user data in the cloud in such away that the cloud provider and application developer cannot read any of the stored data.
 Nigori handles the synchronisation of data in a distributed system of devices using untrusted cloud services and local reconciliation using application developer specified logic.